About Rock the Native Vote

 THE PROBLEM: NATIVE VOTERS IN OKLAHOMA ARE OVERLOOKED AND APATHETIC

-In recent years, tensions between state officials and Tribal governments have escalated over critical issues such as the McGirt ruling, the Indian Child Welfare Act, gaming compacts, and taxation.
+In recent years, tensions between state officials and Tribal governments have escalated over critical issues such as the landmark McGirt v.
+Oklahoma (2020) ruling, the Indian Child Welfare Act, gaming compacts, and taxation.
 Combined with historic trauma and systemic barriers, these challenges have contributed to voter apathy among Native communities.

 OUR SOLUTION: ENGAGE NATIVE VOTERS ON THEIR OWN TERMS